benbalter/WP-Resume/readme.txt

 * Built on existing WordPress code, utilizing a single custom post type and two custom taxonomies
 * The WYSIWYG editing experience you know and love
 * Revisioning
-* Integrates with your theme like they were made for each other
+* Integrates with your theme like they were made for each other (via a shortcode)
-* Custom URL
 * Does not use pretentious accents on the word "resume"
 * Extremely original title